phillisyang/Datacamp-Evaluating-a-Manufacturing-Process/README.md

 ## How to Run the Code
 1. Clone this repository to your local machine.
-2. Load the schema and dataset into your preferred SQL environment (e.g., PostgreSQL, DBeaver, or MySQL Workbench).
+2. Load the schema and dataset into your preferred SQL environment (e.g., PostgreSQL).
-3. Execute `query.sql` to view the step-by-step statistical evaluation.
+3. Execute `query-sql` to view the step-by-step evaluation.